 Want to get rid of a pimple fast?
 Various spot treatments have been around forever to help heal individual blemishes.
 In recent years, however, new skincare technology has been developed to enable a more effective method of both overnight and daytime pimple treatment.
-The best new discovery in spot treatment is a bandaid-like sticker or "pimple patch" inspired by wound care used in hospitals.
-When applied before bed and left on through the night, these patches can make a pimple noticeably smaller, flatter, and less inflamed by the morning and some can even be worn "invisibly" during the day!
-So, what are these magic pimple patches How do they work?
-What are the best type of acne patches?
+The best discovery in spot treatment is a bandaid-like sticker or "pimple patch" inspired by wound care used in hospitals.
+When applied before bed and left on through the night, these patches can make a pimple noticeably smaller, flatter, and less inflamed by the morning, and some can even be worn "invisibly" during the day!
+So, what are these magic pimple patches?
+How do they work?
+What is the best type of acne patch?
 Read on to find out!

 What are acne pimple patches?

 Pimple patches provide a moist, protected environment for pimples that allows them to heal more quickly than with standard spot treatments or pimples left on their own to heal.
-"They work by occluding the site of a pimple and encouraging the body to heal it,” according to NYC-based dermatologist, Dr. Nazarian (Today).
-By promoting faster healing of a pimple, they also help reduce post-acne spots (i.e. hyperpigmentation) and scars.
-Also called, "hydrocolloid patches", these small stickers are essentially a miniature version of high-tech bandages used in the hospitals to cure stubborn skin ulcers.
+"They work by occluding the site of a pimple and encouraging the body to heal it," according to NYC-based dermatologist Dr. Nazarian (Today).
+By promoting faster healing of a pimple, they also help reduce post-acne spots (i.e., hyperpigmentation) and scars.
+Also called "hydrocolloid patches," these small stickers are a miniature version of high-tech bandages used in hospitals to cure stubborn skin ulcers.

 How do pimple patches work?

-The best pimples patches are made of hydrocolloid, a water-absorbing material made from pectin, gelatin, or sodium carboxymethylcellulose.
-We know...those are big words, but essentially what you need to know is that they help to treat wounds by absorbing excess fluids and pus without over-drying the surrounding skin while some (the best acne patches) also deliver additional acne-fighting ingredients.
-The healing element of pimple patch is based on the clinical knowledge that moist, humid, environment enable better and faster healing of wounds.
+The best pimple patches are made of hydrocolloid, a water-absorbing material made from pectin, gelatin, or sodium carboxymethylcellulose.
+We know...those are big words, but you need to know that they help treat wounds by absorbing excess fluids and pus without over-drying the surrounding skin, while some (the best acne patches) also deliver additional acne-fighting ingredients.
+The healing element of pimple patches is based on the clinical knowledge that moist, humid environments enable better and faster healing of wounds.

 Do pimple patches work?

-There have been several Clinical studies comparing pimples that were treated with hydrocolloid patches to a control group that did not use the patches.
-The results have shown that pimples treated with hydrocolloid acne patches healed fatter with reduced redness and less post-acne hyperpigmentation that the pimples that were not addressed with pimples patches.
+Several clinical studies have compared pimples treated with hydrocolloid patches to a control group that did not use the patches.
+The results showed that pimples treated with hydrocolloid acne patches healed fatter with reduced redness and less post-acne hyperpigmentation than those not addressed with pimple patches.
 In conclusion—yes, they work!
-Check out this article from Well + Good documenting one woman's success with pimple patch.
+Check out this article from Well + Good documenting one woman's success with a pimple patch.

 What are the different types of acne patches?

-There essentially 4 types of pimple patches (including some of the most popular brands and best sellers):
+There are essentially 4fourtypes of pimple patches (including some of the most popular brands and best sellers):

 1. Night-only hydrocolloid patches

-First-generation pimples patches, thicker, rigid, and yellow in color.
-Example: Nexcare acne absorbing covers, original Korean brand CosRx pimple patches.
+First-generation pimple patches are thicker, more rigid, and yellow—for example, Nexcare acne absorbing covers and original Korean brand CosRx pimple patches.